nowshinarony/nowshinarony/README.md

 I am currently doing an end-to-end data engineering project using an e-commerce dataset [(repository link)](https://github.com/nna01/Data-Engeering-Brazil-Ecommerce).
 So, far I have
 - Created the data model (ERD) through analyzing the dataset
 - Created a database following the ERD and loaded the data using PostgreSQL
+- Transformed the original ERD to Snowflake Schema
+- Implemented the Snowflake Schema using PostgreSQL
+- Wrote a Python Script to extract, transform, and load the data from Original database to the Snowflake schema database

 ### 🌱 Learned so far